Akuli/jou/README.md

 ```

 Jou has classes.
 They can have methods, but otherwise they are very much like structs in C.
+There is no inheritance or other fancy features (see [design goals and non-goals](#design-goals-and-non-goals) below).

 ```python
 import "stdlib/io.jou"